finos/legend-sdlc/docs/project-structure-extraction.md

 1. ✅ Create the `legend-sdlc-shared` module with no SDLC dependencies.
 2. ✅ Move `StringTools` from `legend-sdlc-server-shared` to `legend-sdlc-shared`.
 3. ✅ Move `IOTools` from `legend-sdlc-project-files` to `legend-sdlc-shared`.
-4. Refactor `LegendSDLCServerException` to use `int statusCode` instead of `javax.ws.rs.core.Response.Status`.
-Move it to `legend-sdlc-shared`.
+4. ✅ Refactor `LegendSDLCServerException` to use `int statusCode` instead of `javax.ws.rs.core.Response.Status`.
+Move it to `legend-sdlc-shared`. *(Done as the re-architecture's rename to `org.finos.legend.sdlc.error.LegendSDLCException`, with `LegendSDLCServerException` left as a deprecated subclass.)*
 5. ✅ Add `legend-sdlc-shared` as a dependency of `legend-sdlc-project-files` and `legend-sdlc-server-shared`.
 Update imports in both modules.
 6. ✅ Build and verify all tests pass.

 ### Phase 2: Prepare the `ProjectStructure` split

-7. Promote `EntitySourceDirectory` from an inner class to a top-level class (still in `legend-sdlc-server`).
+7. ✅ Promote `EntitySourceDirectory` from an inner class to a top-level class (still in `legend-sdlc-server`).
 This is a refactoring-only change.
-8. Extract `UpdateBuilder` and `updateProjectConfiguration()` into a standalone `ProjectStructureUpdater` class (still in `legend-sdlc-server`).
+8. ✅ Extract `UpdateBuilder` and `updateProjectConfiguration()` into a standalone `ProjectStructureUpdater` class (still in `legend-sdlc-server`).
 Have `ProjectStructure` delegate to it.
-Add deprecated forwarding methods.
+Add deprecated forwarding methods. *(Done without forwarding methods:
+   `ProjectStructure` left the server module in the same release, so the rename is covered by the migration recipe instead.)*

 ### Phase 3: Create `legend-sdlc-project-structure`

-9. Create `legend-sdlc-project-structure` module with dependencies on `legend-sdlc-shared`, `legend-sdlc-model`, `legend-sdlc-project-files`, `legend-sdlc-entity-serialization`, Eclipse Collections, Jackson, `maven-model`, and `plexus-utils`.
+9. ✅ Create `legend-sdlc-project-structure` module with dependencies on `legend-sdlc-shared`, `legend-sdlc-model`, `legend-sdlc-project-files`, `legend-sdlc-entity-serialization`, Eclipse Collections, Jackson, `maven-model`, and `plexus-utils`.
-10. Move the read-side classes into the new module.
-Keep the same Java package (`org.finos.legend.sdlc.server.project`) to minimize source-level breakage.
+10. ✅ Move the read-side classes into the new module. ~~Keep the same Java package (`org.finos.legend.sdlc.server.project`) to minimize source-level breakage.~~ *(Superseded, per the banner above: moved to the re-architecture's `org.finos.legend.sdlc.project.structure` packages; see `project-structure-migration.md`.)*
-11. Add `legend-sdlc-project-structure` as a dependency of `legend-sdlc-server`.
+11. ✅ Add `legend-sdlc-project-structure` as a dependency of `legend-sdlc-server`.
-12. Update `ProjectStructureUpdater`, config, and extension classes in `legend-sdlc-server` to import from the new module.
+12. ✅ Update `ProjectStructureUpdater`, config, and extension classes in `legend-sdlc-server` to import from the new module.

 ### Phase 4: Validate

-13. Build the full `legend-sdlc` project and verify that all existing tests pass.
+13. ✅ Build the full `legend-sdlc` project and verify that all existing tests pass.
-14. Verify that `legend-sdlc-project-structure` can be depended on without pulling in `legend-sdlc-server` or `legend-sdlc-server-shared`.
+14. ✅ Verify that `legend-sdlc-project-structure` can be depended on without pulling in `legend-sdlc-server` or `legend-sdlc-server-shared`.